an-awo/NTHU2021/week3_20211001/2_Basic Reverse Engineering/BOOKS_The Ghidra Book_The Definitive Guide導讀.md

   - Workspaces

 - Chapter 13: Extending Ghidra’s Worldview
   - a highquality reverse engineering tool ==> fully automated identification and annotation of as much of a binary as possible.
   - How to identify various constructs within binaries and discuss how you can enhance its ability to do so.
   - Importing Files
     - Figure 13-1: Import dialog and options for a PE file Figure
     - Figure 13-2: Import dialog and options for an ELF binary
     - Figure 13-4: Import Results Summary window for an ELF binary
   - Analyzers
   - Word Models 特殊字串
     - A word model provides a way to identify special strings and types of strings you’re interested in searching for, such as known identifiers, email addresses, directory pathnames, file extensions, and so on.
   - Data Types
     - The Data Type Manager allows us to manage all of the data types associated with a file.
     - Ghidra lets you reuse data type definitions by storing them in data type archive files.
   - Function IDs
     - Figure 13-9: Auto analysis options 選項中有 Function IDs
   - Function ID Plugin
     - allows you to create, modify, and control associations for FidDbs.
-  - not enabled in a default Ghidra installation.
+    - 預設為不啟動
-  - To enable it, 點選  CodeBrowser window => File=>Configure and then click the checkbox for Function ID.
+    - 啟動方式 ==> 點選  CodeBrowser window => File=>Configure and then click the checkbox for Function ID.
   - Function ID Plugin Example: UPX

 - Chapter 14: Basic Ghidra Scripting
   - Script Manager
   - Script Development
+    - 使用java
+    - 使用python
+    - Support for Other Languages ? 那些啊?
   - Introduction to the Ghidra API
   - Ghidra Scripting Examples
+    - Example 1: Enumerating Functions-
+    - Example 2: Enumerating Instructions
+    - Example 3: Enumerating Cross-References

 - Chapter 15: Eclipse and GhidraDev
 - Chapter 16: Ghidra in Headless Mode